ebaustria/regiaoSulTest/README.md

 ./one.sh regiaoSul_settings.txt
 ```

 **Note**: If you are using Java 11, you will need to compile the program with ```./compileJava11.sh```. ```the-one/README.txt``` or ```the-one/README.md``` can be consulted for more information on compiling and running the-ONE, if necessary.
 It may be necessary to remove the flight recorder in order to run the simulation.
 If this is the case, open ```the-one/one.sh``` and remove ```-XX:+FlightRecorder  -XX:StartFlightRecording=duration=60s,filename=myrecording.jfr ``` from the file.
 Afterwards, it should work.
-When the simulation is finished, it will write a report.
-Each line of the report has the following form: vehicle name, local coordinates, timestamp.
-The vehicle name is the name of the vehicle in question, the local coordinates are a pair of local coordinates used in the ONE, and the timestamp is the simulation time at which the vehicle is located at the local coordinates in question.
+When the simulation is finished, it will write two reports.
+One of the reports has the following form: DTNHost name, local coordinates, timestamp.
+The DTNHost name is the name of the DTNHost in question, the local coordinates are a pair of local coordinates used in the ONE, and the timestamp is the simulation time at which the DTNHost is located at the local coordinates in question.
+The other report has the following form: local coordinates, timestamp, action.
+The action is a short string that describes the messaging activity of the DTNHost at that timestamp.

 Open ```the-one/reports```.
-Find the aforementioned report.
-It should be the most recent report and its name should end with ```LocalCoordinatesReport.txt```.
-If it is your first time running the simulation, it will be the only file in ```the-one/reports```.
-Rename the report as ```local_coordinates_brazil.txt```.
-Move this file to the ```regiaoSul``` repository.
+Find the aforementioned reports.
+They should be the most recent reports.
+Their names should end with ```LocalCoordinatesReport.txt``` and ```MessageCoordinatesReport.txt```.
+If it is your first time running the simulation, they will be the only files in ```the-one/reports```.
+Rename the report that ends with ```LocalCoordinatesReport.txt``` as ```local_coordinates_brazil.txt```, and rename the report that ends with ```MessageCoordinatesReport.txt``` as ```messages.txt```.
+Move both of these files to the ```regiaoSul``` repository.

 Next, open ```the-one/data/regiaoSul```.
 Find ```stations.wkt``` and ```cities.wkt``` and copy them to the ```regiaoSul``` repository.
 Do not change the name of either file.